cfjedimaster/raymondcamden2020/_posts/2020/05/08/2020-05-08-notes-on-upgrades-to-wsl2-and-why-you-should.md

 <img data-src="https://static.raymondcamden.com/images/2020/05/wsl6.png" alt="WSL support in Explorer" class="lazyload imgborder imgcenter">
 </p>

-You'll see yuor distros there and can work with your file system.
+You'll see your distros there and can work with your file system.
 In my testing, I've noticed that when I copy files over to Ubuntu, I *sometimes* get a copy with ":Zone.Identifier" in it.
 This is known and I believe has something to do with AV stuff.
 You can read more about it here: [Zone.Identifier Files when copying from Windows to WSL filestructure](https://github.com/microsoft/WSL/issues/4609).
 For now I'm just deleting when I see them, typically before I do a git commit.

 Also, I believe I read that WSL is going to be more tightly integrated into Explorer in the future.
 So there's that.